Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 Not when done properly.
 The main factor that affects tooth strength is how much natural structure was removed during the original treatment – which is usually minimal for bonding.

-Can I switch from bonding to veneers later?
+Can I switch from composite bonding to veneers later?

 Yes.
 Many patients start with bonding and later choose veneers if they want a longer-lasting result.
 The correct pathway depends on enamel health, bite forces, and cosmetic goals.